kgisl/pythonFDP/schedule.md

 5. Part 2 - OOP version Custom Start - http://j.mp/oopFizzBuzzCD
 3. Part 3 - expand CD-2 to output sequence
 4. Part 4 - expand CD-3 to output for FizzBuzzPlus⁠⁠⁠⁠

+### Learning Pathway

+1. Fundamentals of Python language
+	- learn Python in 10 minutes
+	- learn Python in 90 minutes
+2. Problem statements in CyberDojo
+	- subset of solutions in Step 3
+3. Automating Boring stuff in Python
+4. Learn PySpark
+   - Refactor earlier solutions into Pyspark platform
+5. RPA experience on UI-Path
+   - Use Python API to automate some simple tasks on the web
+   - CloudGate exception report generation - is this possible?